383ci Chrysler 'Wedge' OHV V8 Engine

 THE MOTORCAR OFFERED

-According to Facel factory production records kept by the Amicale Facel Holland, chassis number HK2 A106 was built per order of the Dumond for the French market.
-The Facel carried a production number of '106', indicating that it was only the 7th Facel II produced.
-It was delivered with a 383 cubic inch Chrysler wedge V8, a TorqueFlite three-speed automatic transmission, and finished in Gris (grey) Metallic over matching Noire (black) leather upholstery.
+According to Facel factory production records kept by the Amicale Facel Holland, chassis number HK2 B141 was built per order of the Hoffman Motors for the American market.
+The Facel carried a production number of '141', indicating that it was the 142nd Facel II produced.
+It was delivered with a 383 cubic inch Chrysler wedge V8, a Torqueflite three-speed automatic transmission, center locking wire wheels, and finished in Blanc Mercédes with red leather upholstery.